AJPedersen/AJPedersen.github.io/README.md

     git push
 }

 This way all I have to type in my terminal is acpgit to execute my add, commit, and push commands.
 I also went ahead and added a cdajp command that allows me to type cdajp to cd straight to this repo on my local machine.
 These two things are very convenient.
 In this process I learned how to edit my bash_profiles file to customize my terminal and speed up my work, yay!
+I'm sure I will add to this file in the future.